garyfoxes/Docker/DockerCommands.md

 docker info
 docker version

+### Recommended To Use Custom Networks which has automatic linking between containers, you can use the default bridge network but any container assigned to that network has to apply the --link when running.

 **Create Container**

 docker container run --publish 80:80 --detach --name webserver  --network myCustomNetwork nginx (Starts nginx server opens port 80 on your host and routes it to port 80 on your container and adds it to a custom network)